intel/rmd/docs/DeveloperQuickStart.md

 go env
 ```

-As RMD is prepared as "Go module", it needs at least Go 1.11 version to be build properly.
-However, it is highly recommended to use version not lower than 1.13 due to multiple bugs fixed in the standard library.
+RMD has been developed, build and tested using Go 1.13 and this version is a minimal required for RMD compilation.
+However, it is highly recommended to use newest available 1.x version (1.15 at the time of RMD v0.3 release) due to continuous bug fixing and improvements of the standard library.

 ## Get rmd